Gecko-Security/gecko-stx/README.md

 # Gecko-Clarity
-The first static analyser to detect vulnerabilities in clarity code
+The first Clarity static analyser that finds bugs in your smart contracts

 ### How Gecko's Static Analysis Works